ngcp-project/gcs-resources-for-reference/gcs/database/docker-setup.md

+---
+layout: default
-# Docker Setup
+title: Docker Setup
-Docker container used to host the Redis and RabbitMQ servers
+description: Docker container used to host the Redis and RabbitMQ servers
+---

 ## Instructions
 1. Create a `.env` file in the main gcs-database-api folder if it doesn't already exist using the format provided in `.env.sample`